United Churches Emergency Fund

 In Seattle Public Schools, 4,280 students experienced homelessness in the 2016-2017 school year.

 PREVENTTION IS KEY!
 Our focus is to provide eviction protection to keep families and individuals from becoming homeless or to provide assistance to homeless families and individuals moving into housing.

-UCEF was created in 1986 to provide information, referral and financial assistance to people in neeed residing in Northeast Seattle and to the homeless, without regard to race, color, national origin, religion, sex, familiial status or disability.
+UCEF was created in 1986 to provide information, referral and financial assistance to people in need residing in Northeast Seattle and to the homeless, without regard to race, color, national origin, religion, sex, familial status or disability.

 Everyone deserves a home.
 We provide compassionate listening, focused referrals, and financial assistance to prevent homelessness.

 University Churches Emergency Fund is a recipient of a GiveBIG Dollars for Change award!

 The Seattle Foundation selected UCEF to receive this Dollars for Change award for $2,500.